 The Updated Choice: Dive In Baking Dish, $40 at Kate Spade

 Steal Some Recipes

 3. Serving Utensils

 Married You might have more dinner parties than you ever imagined as Single You.
 And a key element of those dinner parties is serving utensils.
 You're going to be making all sorts of sides and salads, and people will need a way to get that food onto their plates.
-You can't go wrong with a classic, marble-handled set — or one in matte black.
+You can't go wrong with either of these.

 The Classic Choice: Marble Handle Salad Set, $58 at Terrain

-The Updated Choice: 2-Piece Matte Black Salad Server Set, $35 at CB2
+The Updated Choice: 2-Piece Delia Metal Salad Server Set, $30 at CB2

 4. Wine Glasses